-I thought you might like to take a little tour of ours to see how we get things done.
-We are fortunate enough to have a large room in our basement that we can use part of for homeschooling.
+I thought you might like to take a little tour of our homeschool room to see how we get things done.
+We are fortunate enough to have a large room in our basement that we can use a part of for our homeschooling space.

-When you first come into the room, we have some wall space where some of the kids art/crafts are displayed.
+When you first come into the room, we have some wall space where some of the kid’s art/crafts are displayed.
 Right now we have some cute parrots and the “Days of Creation” along with a sun and some paper people.

-Next we have some awesome whiteboards that my hubby just hung up for us recently.
+Next, we have some awesome whiteboards that my hubby just hung up for us recently.

 Miss E uses the one with less drawers since she doesn’t have as many subjects as her older brother does.
 I’ll have to write up a separate post about how exactly we use our work boxes, but the idea is that each subject/activity for the day gets it’s own box and the kids work through them until they are finished.

-Another auction score is this double exam desk.
-J-Kabob and SweetPea each get their own space to work without bothering the other.
+J-man and Miss E each get their own space to work without bothering the other.
 Okay, so they still find a way to bug each other, but the divider is helping to cut that down. 🙂 Plus it’s just a really neat desk!

 This little guy keeps us on our toes, so it’s nice to have somewhere to “contain” him when the older kids need some one-on-one time with me.